Differences to React

 preact/compat ships with specialised components that are not necessary for every app.
 These include

-• PureComponent: Only updates if props or state have changed
+- PureComponent: Only updates if

-• Portals: Continues rendering the current tree into a different DOM container
+to a specified child component. - Portals: Continues rendering the current tree into a different DOM container

-• Suspense: experimental Allows to display fallback content in case the tree is not ready
+- Suspense: experimental Allows to display fallback content in case the tree is not ready

-• lazy: experimental Lazy load async code and mark a tree as ready/not ready accordingly.
+- lazy: experimental Lazy load async code and mark a tree as ready/not ready accordingly.